By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 This depth of preparation is the difference.
 Not the speakers.
 Not the song library.
 The months of personal investment that make the performance feel effortless.

-I’ve performed at grand ballrooms, intimate rooftops, outdoor tented estates, rustic venues, and destination locations I’d never seen before arriving.
+I’ve performed at grand ballrooms, intimate rooftops, tented estates, rustic venues, and destinations I’d never set foot in until the day of the wedding.
 Every room teaches you something.
 And the range of settings I’ve worked across is what gives me the confidence to walk into any venue and adapt.

 Every venue is different.
 But the instincts that let me read a room, adapt on the fly, and keep the energy exactly where it needs to be… those travel with me.
-I’ve walked into destination venues I’d never seen before and delivered nights that couples still talk about.
-That same adaptability is what I bring to yours.
-A Dallas wedding DJ who can read an unfamiliar room at a destination wedding halfway across the country can absolutely deliver at your venue.
+If I can read an unfamiliar room at a destination wedding halfway across the country, I can deliver at the venue you’ve spent a year choosing.

 Here are a few moments that have shaped how I work.